 Our approach is to handle the minimum personal information necessary in a reasonable and proportionate way in order to preserve the rights and freedoms of data subjects, whilst acting in the best interests of our clients.

 We collect, retain and process personal information to enable us to give legal advice, provide legal and related business services and conduct legal proceedings and transactions on behalf of our clients.

 We may collect personal information in a number of ways, including:

 - Online via our site or any of our social media accounts such as Twitter, LinkedIn and Instagram

 - In hard copy by fax or post, in person, or over the telephone

 - Via phone recording in connection with our debt recovery services

-- Through provision of legal or training services to you
+- Through provision of legal or training services to you in person or electronically

 - During the course of our dealings with you for or on behalf of a client